robertZaufall/Terraform-Azure-OpenAI/README.md

-# Deploy OpenAI Services with Terraform
+# Deploy OpenAI Services with Terraform on Azure

 ## Login
 ``` bash